achrafz001/Multi_Threaded_WebServer/README.md

 executables.
 You can type make server to create just the server program, etc. As you create new files, you will need to add them to the Makefile.

-The best way to learn about the code is to compile it and run it.
-Run the server we gave you with your preferred web browser.
-Run this server with the client code we gave you.
-You can even have the client code we gave you contact any other server that speaks HTTP.
-Make small changes to the server code (e.g., have it print out more debugging information) to see if you understand how it works.